Shiyi-Xia/Shiyi-Xia/README.md

 ## Working papers
 - Xia,S.(2021).
 State Repressive Reaction and Protest Violence Target Selection.
 - Xia.S.(2021).
 The Logic of Protest Violence Target Selection.
+- Liao.Y, et al (2021).
+Factionalism within the Cultural Revolution: the Ideal Point Estimation Using Text Data.
+- Liao.Y, and Xia, S.(2022).
+Measuring Party Officials in the Cultural Revolution: An Application of Machine Learning Approach.

 ## Work in progress
 - Xia,S.(2021).
 Spatial Diffusion of Democratic Protests.